Unleash/unleash-sdk-examples/NodeJS/README.md

 <img src="./static/img/json-response-false.png" title="json-response-false" />

-Let's go and change the feature state and refrech the page, you shoud see that the json response changed👇
+Let's go and change the feature state and refrech the page, you shoud see that the JSON response changed👇
 <br/>
 <img src="./static/img/json-response-true.png" title="json-response-true" />

 **Note ⚠️**: The refreshInterval is set to 15s by default.

-if you want to change that, add `refreshInterval: 1000` in the initialize object.
-It should be like this👇:
+If you want to change that, add `refreshInterval: 1000` in the initialize object.
+It should look like this👇:

 ```js
 const unleash = initialize({